 The mono-climate worlds of Star Wars are fascinating, but I don’t think they exist in reality.
 Your planet is likely going to have various climates as Earth does.
 You don’t need to use every climate in your story, but spend some time thinking about what you want for the setting of your story.

 Also, are there multiple worlds?
 If you have a space faring race and storyline, that is something you will want to consider.
+In that case, you won’t just be answering world-building questions, you’ll want to expand this to universe building questions!!

 2. Why Are Man-Made Creations Where They Are?